What the Phoenix Project can teach you about DevOps and IT

 There are many different industry perspectives on what DevOps means.
 'The Phoenix Project' takes a broad view of DevOps.
 It shows how DevOps is used as a way to integrate IT into the business rather than being a function that runs alongside it.
 There isn’t a whiff of “agile development vs. DevOps ” to be found in its pages.

 Bill's journey is one of figuring out how to improve communication and effectiveness across the IT organisation so that it is not longer viewed as an under-performing cost to the business.
 This drive to transform IT from being a 'business-burden' to a 'business-enabler', is a scenario the vast majority of Chief Information Officers (CIO) and Chief Technology Officers (CTO) can relate to.

 The book also shows how analogous IT is to more traditional processes such as manufacturing.
-One of its key concepts is the 'three-way-thinking' that underpins DevOps, the importance of looking at the performance of the system as a whole; the need to enable and amplify feedback loops; and focus on creating a culture of continual experimentation and learning.
+One of its key concepts is "the three ways" that underpin DevOps:

 What I learned from 'The Phoenix Project'